 "These fields result in little, if any, exposure to toxic substances," the report reads.

-The study contains little primary research, however, and was sponsored by a consulting group that represents artificial turf manufacturers
+The study contains little primary research, however, and was sponsored by a consulting group that represents artificial turf manufacturers.

-Congress is calling for an independent study on the safety of crumb rubber.
+But with the more recent reports of soccer players battling cancer, Congress is calling for an independent study on the safety of crumb rubber.

 Still, Richey pledged not to use the controversial infill at the Tiger Stadium site.